forswilhelm/guest-service-ui/README.md

 > [!NOTE]
 > When you open this project in Visual Studio Code, you should get a notification about recommended extensions (unless they are already installed).
 Make sure to install them.

+> [!TIP]
+> The [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) package is useful for finding outdated dependencies and updating them in bulk.
+This is especially useful when trying to upgrade all the Casper UI 2.0 components!

 1. Clone this repository
 2. Install dependencies
    ```bash